-The California Department of Developmental Services (DDS) currently provides communitybased services to approximately 243,000 persons with developmental disabilities and their families through a statewide system of 21 regional centers, four developmental centers, and two community-based facilities.
+The California Department of Developmental Services (DDS) currently provides community-based services to approximately 243,000 persons with developmental disabilities and their families through a statewide system of 21 regional centers, four developmental centers, and two community-based facilities.
 The San Andreas Regional Center is one of 21 regional centers in California that provides point of entry to services for people with developmental disabilities.
 The center is a private, nonprofit community agency that contracts with local businesses to offer a wide range of services to individuals with developmental disabilities and their families.
 Table B-20 provides information about Los Altos' population of developmentally disabled persons; Table B-21 provides information about those persons' place of residence.
-The City implemented Program 5.1.2 from the previous Housing Element and now has a codified reasonable accommodation process for people with disabilities.
-The City has included Program 5.1.2 in this Housing Element to help facilitate housing accessibility for persons with developmental disabilities.